w3c-fedid/FedCM/README.md

 The classification problem is hard because it has to deal with **adversarial impersonation**: agents who have the interest in being classified as federation to get access to browser affordances.

-So, in order to solve the classification problem, one has to come up with the criteria for classification but also build the game theoretic devices that make the interventions less gameable (e.g. assume that there will be **adversarial impersonation**).
+So, in order to solve the classification problem, one has to answer the following question:

+How do we **distinguish** federation from tracking, apply the appropriate levels of awareness (and/or elevate the level of desirable privacy), **assuming** adversarial impersonation?

 # Next Steps